Southwest Zone Fishing

-Anglers can check fishing conditions at Diamond Lake on their website.
-Or call their toll free number at 1-800-733-7593, ext 236 or 238 for updates.
-Contact the Forest Service for information on campgrounds and the road around the lake.
+Anglers can check fishing and water conditions at Diamond Lake on the Diamond Lake Resort website, or call their toll free number at 1-800-733-7593, ext.
+5 for updates.

-EMIGRANT RESERVOIR: rainbow trout, largemouth bass, smallmouth bass, black crappie
+EMIGRANT RESERVOIR: rainbow trout, largemouth and smallmouth bass, crappie

-EXPO POND: rainbow trout, largemouth bass, crappie, bluegill
+EXPO POND: rainbow trout, largemouth bass, bluegill, black crappie

 FLORAS LAKE: rainbow, cutthroat trout

-HEMLOCK LAKE & LAKE IN THE WOODS: trout
+HEMLOCK LAKE & LAKE IN THE WOODS & Umpqua High Lakes: trout